william-lawrence/park-weather-service/README.md

 # Park Weather Service

 ## Introduction
-This repo was a team praject that I completed as part of programming bootcamp that I attend.
+This repo was a team praject that I completed as part of programming bootcamp that I attended.
 The aim of the project was to show that we could build a ASP.NET Core web application.

 It should be noted that we use a limited database for the parks.